sparsick/ansible-docker-talk/README.md

 2. Run shell script `buildAll.sh` for building Docker images (tomcat.df and mysql.df) that include Ansible commands in `RUN`.
 3. Run shell script `runAll.sh` for running Docker container based on images tomcat.df and mysql.df.
 4. Run shell script `stop.sh` for stopping the container.
-5. Call `docker-compose up` for running the Docker container with `docker-compose.yml`.
+5. Call `docker-compose up` for running the Docker container based on Docker images (see `docker-compose.yml`).
+6. Call `docker-compose -f docker-compose-build.yml up` for running the Docker container based on Dockerfiles (see `docker-compose-build.yml`).

 ### Docker Image Lifecycle with Ansible (docker-image-lifecycle)